eBay, Stripe and Mastercard pull out of Facebook's Libra cryptocurrency

 "We are focused on moving forward and continuing to build a strong association of some of the world's leading enterprises, social impact organizations and other stakeholders to achieve a safe, transparent, and consumer-friendly implementation of a global payment system that breaks down financial barriers for billions of people," the Libra Association's policy and communication chief Dante Disparte told CNBC.
 "We look forward to the inaugural Libra Association Council meeting in just 3 days and announcing the initial members of the Libra Association."

 Facebook announced the cryptocurrency and the Calibra digital wallet in June, and regulators quickly put it firmly under the microscope.
-France and Germany have argued Libra should be banned in the European Union, while US, UK and EU regulators, as well as central banks, have variously sought more information about Libra's stability and its privacy implications.
+France and Germany have argued Libra should be banned in the European Union, while US, UK and EU regulators, as well as central banks, have sought more information about Libra's stability and its privacy implications.

 Meanwhile, Facebook CEO Mark Zuckerberg is set to testify before the Financial Services Committee about Libra later this month.
 Democratic members of the committee drafted legislation in July to ban Facebook and other major tech companies from releasing their own cryptocurrencies.